ahookerbrown/CNE370-Final/README.md

 # MariaDB MaxScale Sharded Database Docker image

-## Running
+## Introduction
-This configuration simulates a basic sharded database environment with two MariaDB shards.
+This configuration sets up a MariaDB sharded database environment using Docker Compose and MaxScale.
+It includes two shards:
 shard1: contains zipcodes_one database
 shard2: contains zipcodes_two database

-MaxScale is set up as a query router, distributing SQL queries across the appropriate shards based on database name.
+MariaDB MaxScale is set up as a query router, distributing SQL queries across the

+A Python script (main.py) which runs distributed queries across both shards. appropriate shards based on database name.

+## Running
 To start the cluster, navigate to the directory and run:

 ```
 docker-compose build
 docker-compose up -d
 ```
-This will start up MaxScale along with two MariaDB shard containers.
+This will start up MaxScale along with two MariaDB shard containers (shard1 , shard2).
 After a few seconds, you can begin routing queries through MaxScale.

 MaxScale exposes ports for client connections: